fahimhoq96/Vizulizations-Projects/README.md

 Answering which is the favorite prommramming language among people interested in Data Science.

 # About Data Sets:
 The data is from a survey.
 The Survey was made by Alex Freberg by using social media.
 The data set was downloaded from  Alex Freberg's Github page.
+There were a total of 630 participants.